campusbeats/campusbeats.github.io/index.md

 ![](images/CASlogin.PNG)

-A new user will be taken to their Edit Profile page, where they can edit and add information to their profile, ranging from basic information like Name, Address, or Phone Number, to Campus Beats information like their musical abilities and goals, or links to their external pages such as YouTube or SoundCloud.
+A new user will be taken to their Edit Profile page, where they can edit and add information to their profile, ranging from basic information like Name, Address, or Phone Number, to Campus Beats information li1ke their musical abilities and goals, or links to their external pages such as YouTube or SoundCloud.

 ![](images/mockup-1.png)